falexandrou/falexandrou.github.io/_posts/2021-01-26-choosing-the-stack-for-a-new-project.md

 you need to check whether there is an SDK available and whether it's a stable, fully-featured library.

 **Open source or portfolio projects**: These types of projects provide plenty of room for experimentation, and is actually the right place to show off and play around with various new technologies.
-I think it's safe to say that other criteria (see below) will apply to these projects

 <div class="image fit">
   <img src="/img/posts/tool.jpg" alt="Tools" />